AristurtleDev/building-2d-games-with-monogame/documentation/03_hello_world_a_crash_course_in_monogame.md

 ![Figure 3-3: The default MonoGame cornflower blue game window.](./images/chapter_03/cornflower_blue.png)
 **Figure 3-3:** *The default MonoGame cornflower blue game window.*

+> [!NOTE]
+> The first time you build a MonoGame project, a dotnet restore will be executed, which will download the NuGet packages used by the MonoGame project.
+If they've never been restored before, then they will be downloaded from the official NuGet feed.
+One of the tool packages, The *dotnet-mgcb* package is ~400mb, so depending on your internet connection speed, it may take a moment for the first build to finish.
+Once the packages have been downloaded for the first time, they are cached in your global NuGet directory, so subsequent builds and projects will not have to download them.

 While there isn't much happening here visually, there is a lot going on behind the scenes that the MonoGame framework is handling for you.
 When you ran the application, the game initialization started which initializes the graphics device and creates the game window.
 It's also running the main game loop over and over to render the cornflower blue background at 60 frames per second.
 Additionally, it is also managing polling input from the keyboard, mouse, and any connected gamepads for the game window.
 You can test this yourself by pressed the `Esc` key on your keyboard and the game will exit.

 If you were to set all of this up manually, it could take hours of research and thousands of lines of code written just to get the window rendering and input polling.
 Instead, we can take advantage of this base starting point that MonoGame offers use to get started creating our game without having to worry about the lower level implementations like this.